Fit By Sci(ence)

 Anyone looking for a shortcut.
 Anyone who wants to be told what they want to hear.
 Anyone who's not willing to do the unsexy stuff: sleep more, drink more water, move more during the day.
 The protocol is simple.
 Executing it consistently is the hard part.
 If you need motivation to get started, this isn't it.
 If you're already motivated and just need the right system, this is.

-Most guys feel a real shift in energy and sleep within the first two weeks, before any body composition changes show up.
+Most members feel a real shift in energy and sleep within the first two weeks, before any body composition changes show up.
 Visible physical changes typically start around weeks 3 to 6 depending on starting point and consistency.
 Neil lost 22 lbs in his first 90 days.
 Matt lost 20 lbs and got stronger at the same time.
 The timeline depends on how broken the foundation was and how consistently it gets fixed.

 You already know something is off.
 You've known for a while.
 The question isn't whether to fix it.
 It's whether you're going to fix it with a real plan or keep hoping the gym fixes it on its own.